lonewanderer27/lonewanderer27.github.io/_pages/about.md

 # signature: assets/images/about/signature.png
 ---

+I turn half cup of coffee :coffee: into code, use *Nix as my daily driver OS and aspires to be a Software Engineer someday.

-I am a Front End Web Developer with 1 year of hands-on experience designing, developing and implementing web applications and solutions.
+Hi I'm Jay and I'm a Front End Web Developer with a year of hands-on experience designing, developing and implementing web applications and solutions.
 Seeking to leverage a broader development experience and hands-on technical expertise in a front-end web development role.

 I started out as a backend developer, specializing in making API route endpoints using Flask and Django.
 I always keep in mind to keep the API Endpoints that I make really fast, but also has an easy to use and concise API, along with proper documentation.